umbertogriffo/Trie/README.md

 A common application of a **trie** is storing a **predictive text** or **autocomplete dictionary**, such as found on a mobile telephone.
 Such applications take advantage of a trie's ability to quickly search for, insert, and delete entries.

-For example we can make our own Contacts application!
+For example we can make our own Contacts application[2].
 The application must perform two types of operations:

 - add name, where *name* is a string denoting a contact name.
 This must store *name* as a new contact in the application.
 - find partial, where *partial* is a string denoting a partial name to search the application for.
 It must count the number of contacts starting with *partial* and print the count on a new line.